linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 In Europe, one of the consequences of the global financial crisis has been the simplification of the transactions by only including a single large commercial loan rather than multiple commercial loans of varying size.
 An example of a single large loan backing a CMBS is the £263 million issued in July 2013 backed by the retail stores of Toys R Us, a privately owned retailer.
 (This company declared bankruptcy in September 2017.)
 The problem in Europe is that a single large loan CMBS is not sustainable, given that there may not be enough issuers of sufficient size to back a CMBS.

+# CMBS Structure

-CMBS structure We explained in chapter 30 how private-label RMBS transactions are structured to redistribute credit risk.
+We explained in chapter 30 how private-label RMBS transactions are structured to redistribute credit risk.
 The structure of a CMBS deal is much the same.
 Different bond classes or tranches are created, and waterfall rules are in place for the distribution of interest, principal, and losses.
 The structure of a CMBS transaction is the same as for a private-label RMBS in that most structures have multiple bond classes (branches) with different ratings, and rules exist for the distribution of interest and principal to the bond classes.
 However, three major differences arise from the features of the underlying loans.[10]

 First, as explained earlier when discussing private commercial real estate debt, prepayment terms for commercial mortgages differ significantly from those for residential mortgages.
 The former imposes prepayment penalties or restrictions on prepayments.
 Although some residential mortgages have prepayment penalties, they make up a small fraction of the market.
 When structuring a CMBS, there are rules for the allocation of any prepayment penalties among the bondholders.
 In addition, if defeasance occurs, the credit risk of a CMBS virtually disappears, because it is then backed by U.S. Treasury securities.